ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

 * Methodology for organizing feedback and consultations for application users;
 * Solving problems of assessment and control in group learning.

+In general, all the tasks set during the meetings were achieved.
+There is no doubt that there is still room for improvement.
+The development of distance technologies in education is rapidly becoming popular.
+As a result, it can be noted that all listed possible improvements for distance group learning give an effect not only individually, but also together, which allows us to speak of the application as a qualitatively new form of education.

 ## References